Master in International Health (MIH)Apply online now

 In case of cancellation, you will be required to pay the following cancellation fees:

 The MIH core course is offered twice each year, starting in September and March.
-Upcoming dates for the core course:
+Upcoming start dates for the core course (see also Netherlands Course on Global Health and Tropical Medicine / NTC)

-This Master’s in International Health is a flexible programme, allowing for full-time or part-time study.
+This Master in International Health is a flexible programme, allowing for full-time or part-time study.

 The price does not include: